Fire Cider, the first herbal medicine I learned to make at Twin Star.

 "Be gentle with yourself.
 Don’t be overly goal oriented - let go and play.
 Let your body shed its tension and open up.
 Practice a lot.
 Make your practice your go-to state of mind for feeling peace, curiosity, happiness and the satisfaction that comes with hard work.

-“Shoulder hooping was one of my first major accomplishments.
+What has been your hooping accomplishments and what is your ultimate hooping goal?“Shoulder hooping was one of my first major accomplishments.
 Making my own fire hoop and fire hooping were big ones after that.
 This past year at the beginning of 2014, it was starting a hoop business where I make and sell hoops, teach hoop dance workshops, classes and perform.
 My ultimate goal is share this practice and this way of self-knowledge and self-care."

 How has hooping changed your life?